codemaster08240328/mh-backend-test/README.md

 - `/investments/:id` get an investment record by id
 - `/investments/export/:investmentId` report csv data for a specific investment record by investmentId.

+## What could be improved?

+### Secure

+- Endpoint could be authenticated using `passport` or whatever token library.
+- Endpoint parameters could be validated using validation library like `Joi`.
+- Secure cookie could be possible.
+- Could prevent SQL Injection vulnerabilities.
+- Could use `csurf` middleware to protect against cross-site request forgery.

+### Scale to millions of records?

+Currently using Promise.all() to handle asynchronous request for numerous records.

+### What could be improved more?

+- integration test using `cucumber` or whatever library.
+- Docker containerization for handling microservices.
+- Dynamic configuration handling for various environment like dev, prod.